 Beauty meets wellness Initiative

 We live at a unique time where beauty, health and wellness are rapidly converging in meaningful ways.
-The understanding that beauty is more than just “skin deep” is seeping into the global consciousness – a deep realization we can only be our most beautiful selves when we are in our most healthy state – physically, emotionally, socially, intellectually, professionally and spiritually.
+The understanding that beauty is more than “skin deep” is gradually seeping into the global consciousness – a realization that we can only be our most beautiful selves when we are in our most healthy state, be it physically, emotionally, socially, intellectually, professionally or spiritually.

-The vision of Beauty Meets Wellness Initiative is to (1) identify the intersection between beauty and wellness, (2) create a new narrative which defines well beauty, and (3) generate evidence-based information and resources which help reposition beauty as a positive and dynamic contributor to the health and well-being of consumers worldwide.
+The vision of the Beauty Meets Wellness Initiative is to scientifically connect beauty and wellness and create a new vocabulary that positions beauty as an active and positive contributor to the health and well-being of consumers worldwide.

 2017 Briefing Paper

 The briefing paper is a snapshot of this industry sector including valuable information on latest trends, challenges and initiative accomplishments.
 Read full paper HERE.

 Michael (Mike) Bruggeman is CEO of Organic Male OM4 and a visionary pioneer of men’s spa services and retail sales development.
 Mike’s experience is rooted in a solid wellness background, having worked in hospital administration for 22 years prior to entering spa operations and founding OM4.
 He also is the COO of Natural Beauty Group.